Harmeet Dhillon

-Harmeet Kaur Dhillon (born 1969) is an American lawyer and Republican Party official.
-She is the former vice chairwoman of the California Republican Party, and a National Committeewoman of the Republican National Committee for California.
-She is the founder of a law practice called Dhillon Law Group Inc. In 2018, she helped launch the nonprofit Center for American Liberty, which does legal work related to civil liberties.
+Harmeet Kaur Dhillon (born 1969) is an American lawyer and Republican Party official serving as the U.S. assistant attorney general for the Civil Rights Division since 2025.
+She is the former vice chair of the California Republican Party and the former National Committeewoman of the Republican National Committee for California.
+She is the founder of a law practice called Dhillon Law Group Inc. In 2018, she helped launch the 501(c)(3) conservative nonprofit Center for American Liberty, which does legal work related to civil liberties.
 She is a regular guest on Fox News.

-During the coronavirus pandemic, she filed numerous unsuccessful lawsuits to halt the implementation of stay-at-home-orders and other restrictions.
+During the COVID-19 pandemic in the United States, Dhillon filed numerous unsuccessful lawsuits to halt the implementation of stay-at-home-orders and other restrictions.
 She criticized face masks requirements, called for the re-opening of the economy, and opposed mail in voting.

-In the January 2023 election, Dhillon unsuccessfully challenged incumbent Ronna McDaniel as chairperson of the Republican National Committee.
+In 2023 Republican National Committee chairmanship election, Dhillon unsuccessfully challenged incumbent Ronna McDaniel.
+In December 2024, then president-elect Donald Trump nominated Dhillon to serve as the assistant attorney general for civil rights.